bytefair/scentric/readme.md

 If you can handle doing it in your theme, Scentric comes with some nice helper classes for taxonomies and class types.
 Meta boxes have not been integrated into the helpers yet and you must create these manually for now.

-You define custom types and taxonomies in functions.php
+You define custom types and taxonomies in functions.php.
+There are examples of function calls at the bottom of this file.
+Scentric establishes sane defaults for most options, but you will of course want to pass in any options as an array like in the example.

+If you need help with custom types or taxonomies, [WordPress has an extremely informative Codex page](http://codex.wordpress.org/Post_Types) about this.
+If you do not need custom types, please consider deleting all the content related to them.

 ## Scentric Changelog